Built to help voters verify how officials vote using official public records — non-partisan, no spin, no jargon.

 Advanced Wastewater Treatment Assistance Act of 2026

-Latest action: Referred to the House Committee on Transportation and Infrastructure.
-(3/19/2026)
+Latest action: Referred to the Subcommittee on Water Resources and Environment.
+(3/20/2026)

 Stop Unfair Electricity Prices Act